 Casualties in the battle were relatively light, the Confederates counting ten men wounded and the Union six wounded and two killed.
-One of the dead was Private John Jefferson Williams of the 34th Indiana Infantry who earned the sad distinction of becoming the final battlefield fatality in America's bloodiest war.
+One of the

-Reading a Map, Making Generalizations, & Summarizing - Lesson Plan
+05. Reading a Map, Making Generalizations, & Summarizing - Lesson Plan

 Objectives: 113.19.
 Social Studies, Grade 7, (b) Knowledge and skills. (b8) Geography.
 The student uses geographic tools to collect, analyze, and interpret data.
 The student is expected to: (b8A) interpret thematic maps representing various aspects of Texas during the 19th century (b21) Social studies skills.
 The student applies critical thinking skills to organize and use information acquired from a variety of sources.
 The student is expected to: (b21A) use valid primary and secondary sources to acquire information about Texas; (b21B) analyze information by summarizing and making generalizations (b22) Social studies skills.
 The student communicates in written and oral forms.
 The student is expected to: (b22A) use social studies terminology correctly.